open-telemetry/opentelemetry-collector-contrib/receiver/sqlqueryreceiver/README.md

 over and over again, unless there's an external actor removing the old rows from the `my_logs` table.

-To prevent reading the same rows on every collection interval, use a parameterized query like `select * from my_logs where id_column > ?`, together with the `tracking_start_value` configuration property that specifies the initial value for the parameter.
+To prevent reading the same rows on every collection interval, use a parameterized query like `select * from my_logs where id_column > ?`, together with the `tracking_start_value` and `tracking_column` configuration properties.
 The receiver will use the configured `tracking_start_value` as the value for the query parameter when running the query for the first time.
-On each query run, the receiver will retrieve the last value from the `tracking_column` from the result set and use it as the value for the query parameter on next collection interval.
+After each query run, the receiver will store the value of the `tracking_column` from the last row of the result set and use it as the value for the query parameter on next collection interval.
 To prevent duplicate log downloads, make sure to sort the query results in ascending order by the tracking_column value.

 Note that the notation for the parameter depends on the database backend.
 For example in MySQL this is `?`, in PostgreSQL this is `$1`, in Oracle this is any string identifier starting with a colon `:`, for example `:my_parameter`.